oliyh/martian/README.md

 - Simple, data driven behaviour with low coupling using libraries and patterns you already know
 - Pure client code, no server code or modifications required

+For more details and rationale you can [watch the talk given at ClojureX Bytes](https://skillsmatter.com/skillscasts/8843-clojure-bytes#video).

 ## Clojure / ClojureScript

 Given a [Swagger API definition](https://pedestal-api.herokuapp.com/swagger.json)